-Where we have service/maintenance contracts in place that will be invalidated if we use another supplier for repairs, the 3 quotes will not be required.
+Where we have service/maintenance contracts in place that will be invalidated if we use another supplier for repairs, the three quotes will not be required.

-Orders over £30,000
+Orders Over £75,000

-All goods/services ordered with a value over £30,000 excluding VAT, or for a series of contracts which in total exceed £30,000 excluding VAT must be subject to formal tendering procedures.
-Purchases over £189,330 (threshold from 1/1/2021) excluding VAT may fall under WTO Government Procurement Agreement (GPA) which require advertising on the Find a Tender Service (FTS).
+All goods/services ordered with a value over £75,000 excluding VAT, or for a series of contracts which in total exceed £75,000 (excluding VAT) must be subject to formal tendering procedures.
+Purchases over £189,330 (excluding VAT) (threshold from 1/1/2021) may fall under WTO Government Procurement Agreement (GPA) which require advertising on the Find a Tender Service (FTS).
 Orders should be countersigned by the Headteacher or Business Manager where the expenditure is included in the budget or by the Resources Group if not in budget.
-Relevant professional advice will be obtained where necessary for example regarding eligibility to the tendering light touch regime
+Relevant professional advice will be obtained where necessary, for example regarding eligibility to the tendering light touch regime

-In the case of emergency repair works that require urgent action it may not be possible to obtain three quotes.
-Prior approval will be sought via email from the Finance and Resources Committee members.
+In the case of emergency repair works that require urgent action, it may not be possible to obtain three quotes, and prior approval will be sought via email from the Finance and Resources Committee members.